hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

     ![Azure DevOps Services Screenshot: Adding a VCS Provider in Terraform Cloud](./images/azure-dev-ops-06-add-vcs-provider.png)

-6. Locate the new client’s “Callback URL” and copy it to your clipboard; you’ll paste it in the next step.
+6. Locate the new client’s **Callback URL** and copy it to your clipboard; you’ll paste it in the next step.
 Leave this page open in a browser tab.

 ## Step 3: Within your Azure DevOps Services Application, Update your Callback URL